pse-ecn/expanded-cross-neighborhood/README.md

 In this repository, we provide the reranking code used for our paper **A Pose-Sensitive Embedding for Person Re-Identification with Expanded Cross Neighborhood Re-Ranking**.

 This includes our Expanded Cross Neighborhood Re-Ranking Matlab code.
-The training code for our [Expanded Cross Neighborhood]() (TODO add link) is located in a separate repository.
+The training code for our [Pose Sensitive Embedding Model](https://github.com/pse-ecn/pose-sensitive-embedding) is located in a separate repository.

 If you find our work helpful in your research, please cite: